ad

 Children with autism are sometimes challenging to accommodate in the classroom setting.
 Students will learn characteristics of autism, teaching strategies and behaviour modifications/adaptions in order to assist children who are on the autism spectrum.
 ASD topics include characteristics of ASD; diagnosis and assessment; cognitive profiles and ranges of ability; theory of mind; sensory difference; social and communication skills; challenging behaviour; effective instructional practices; and applications in the classroom.
 The course also includes an introduction to Applied Behavioral Analysis; ABA topics include basic ABA theory and definitions; implementing basic ABA instructional strategies and techniques; how to collect reliable and consistent data when working with students; the ABCs of behaviour; reinforcement strategies for students; the discrete trial teaching format; errorless learning techniques; recording the level of prompting for instruction when collecting data; definition of prompts; shaping a behaviour or skill; identifying chaining strategies and prompting levels; completing a task analysis and collecting data; and identifying naturalistic opportunities for instruction.

-Introduction to Picture Exchange Communication Systems (PECS)
+Introduction to Picture Exchange Communication Systems (PECS) [ON-EA161]

 Plus Icon Minus Icon